johann-solo/oliveandmango.github.io/site/content/blog/2020-05-22-mexican-street-corn-done-greek-style.md

 </br>

 ## What is Mexican street corn (Elote)?
 It’s a delicious Mexican street food - grilled corn coated with a mixture of cotija cheese, mayo, sour cream, chile powder and lime before getting topped with extra cheese.
 The combo of the sweet corn with the salty cheese and spicy chile powder makes for an addictive side or snack for any summer barbecue.
+It’s great on or off the cob and also great on nachos like in my [Mexican street corn nachos](https://www.oliveandmango.com/mexican-street-corn-nachos/).
 </br>
 </br>
 ![Mexican Street Corn (Elote) Done Greek Style](/images/uploads/2020_05_22_mexican_street_corn_done_greek_style_3.jpg)